Orange-OpenSource/casskop/documentation/description.md

 - `timeoutSeconds`: defines the timeout of the probe.
 CassKop uses 20 seconds.
 - `periodSeconds`: the period to wait between each call to a probe: CassKop uses 40 seconds.

-> TODO: This is actually not configurable by CassKop: [Issue102](https://github.com/Orange-OpenSource/casskop/issues/102)
+> TODO: This is actually not configurable by CassKop: [Issue 183](https://github.com/Orange-OpenSource/casskop/issues/183)

 ### Pod lifeCycle